hypothesis/h/README.rst

 a community aggregator for annotations and identity provider for annotators.
 It also serves to deploy an annotation agent designed for modern web browsers.

-The project builds heavily on components developed for the `Annotator Project`_ and is structured to encourage upstream contribution where possible.
-However, work is required to make Annotator more extensible in order to facilitate contribution.

-Additionally, work is underway to support the data model described by the `Open Annotation Core`_ specification document.

-See the `project wiki`_ for the roadmap and additional information and join us in `#hypothes.is`_ on freenode_ for discussion.

-Those wishing to contribute to the project should also `subscribe`_ to the development mailing list and read about `contributing`_.

 Installation
 ------------